little-Dave/Mod2_eventFlare/README.md

 If you have an extra 3 minutes, watch our demo on YouTube: https://www.youtube.com/watch?v=qXVh9aJf92c&feature=youtu.be

+- Login page image courtesy of https://unsplash.com/ !
+- Credit also goes to  https://fonts.google.com/ (*Flarester* uses )

-Thanks for stopping by :computer:
+Thanks for stopping by :thumbsup: :thumbsup:

          "Every great developer you know got there by solving problems they were unqualified to solve until they actually did it."